Getting vaccinated amidst the COVID-19 pandemic

 Healthcare and frontline workers whose employers have submitted their details to MOH will receive a link for booking their appointments, along with a unique booking code sent by SMS.

-For residents that qualify for vaccine registration (those aged 45 and above as of April 2021), you can register online here.
+For residents that qualify for vaccine registration, you can register online here.

 If you’ve lost your booking code, you can contact MOH at 1800 333 9999 for assistance.